Rockies keep rolling behind Hilliard, Senzatela to beat A’s

 TRAINER’S ROOM

 Athletics: Mengden pitched in a game for the first time since undergoing elbow surgery in February.
 He was moved into the rotation as left-hander A.J.
 Puk deals with a strained throwing shoulder that landed him on the injured list to start the season and required cortisone and platelet-rich plasma injections. … T.J.
 McFarland, Jake Diekman and Yusmeiro Petit, all of whom pitched three times in Oakland’s first four games, were rested.
-“We’ve extended our guys a lot, to the point where it’s a little uncomfortable,” Melvin said before the game.

 UP NEXT